 Monday 27 Hugh very much troubled with asthma.
 Kate and I shopping.

-Tuesday 28 At breakfast Hugh seriously proposed that he and I should meet Mama at Boston as he thinks change alone will cure the asthma which troubles him.
+Tuesday 28 At breakfast Hugh seriously proposed that he and I should meet Mamma at Boston as he thinks change alone will cure the asthma which troubles him.
 Dr. D. confirmed his idea and after making hurried arrangements, Kate assisting me, promising to take charge of my little ones, we left by the "America" for Oswego.
 The stewardess I found was an old servant of dear Marianne's.
 Talked much of her.

 Wednesday 29 Arrived at Oswego about nine in the morning.
 Hugh had no asthma, took the cars almost immediately.
 I enjoyed this traveling with only my husband for my companion very much.
 We became very tired before night but finding that the "Canada" had.....telegraphed early yesterday morning at Halifax, we thought it better not to sleep at Springfield but to proceed directly to Boston.
 We arrived there about half past one on Thursday morning thoroughly tired out.

 Thursday 30 Found Mr. and Mrs. I. Kerr and Caroline waiting to receive Bessie.
 Went out with Hugh to purchase a few things and then remained quite still until the arrival of our dear party.
 George we saw and he is looking well.
-Hugh and C. went to the vessel and brought first dear Emma and Maria and then after the luggage had been secured Mama.
-Mama I thought far less changed than I had from all the accounts we received of her expected to find her.
+Hugh and C. went to the vessel and brought first dear Emma and Maria and then after the luggage had been secured Mamma.
+Mamma I thought far less changed than I had from all the accounts we received of her expected to find her.
 Marion looking extremely well.
-Dear Mama certainly better but not having recovered her complexion.
+Dear Mamma certainly better but not having recovered her complexion.
 Emma's manners are so gentle and pleasing, her conversation so intelligent and sensible, and her thoughtful affectionate care of others so amiable that we all derived the sincerest pleasure from her visit.
 We took tea at the table d'hote and retired rather early.

 September, 1855